 What Information Was Involved?
-The information potentially impacted in connection with this incident included your name as well as your << Variable Text 2: Potentially Impacted Data Sets>>.
+The information potentially impacted in connection with this incident included your name and Social Security number.

 What Are We Doing?
-As soon as we discovered this incident, we took the steps described above.
-In addition, we implemented measures to enhance the security of its digital environment in an effort to minimize the risk of a similar incident occurring in the future.
-We also notified the Federal Bureau of Investigation of this incident and will cooperate with any investigation into this incident.
+As soon as ERG discovered this incident, ERG took the steps described above.
+In addition, ERG implemented changes to its IRS Form 1099 mailing process in an effort to minimize the risk of a similar incident occurring in the future.

-Although we have no evidence of the misuse of any potentially impacted information, we are providing you with information about steps that you can take to help protect your personal information and is offering you complimentary identity protection services through IDX - a data breach and recovery services expert.
-These services include <<12 / 24 months>> of credit1 and dark web monitoring, a \$1 million identity fraud loss reimbursement policy, and fully managed identity theft recovery services.
+Although ERG has no evidence of the misuse of any potentially impacted information, ERG is providing you with information about steps that you can take to help protect your personal information and is offering you complimentary identity protection services through IDX - a data breach and recovery services expert.
+These services include <<12/24>> months of credit1 and dark web monitoring, a \$1 million identity fraud loss reimbursement policy, and fully managed identity theft recovery services.

-The deadline to enroll in these services is June 30, 2022.
+The deadline to enroll in these services is June 14, 2023.
 With this protection, IDX will help to resolve issues if your identity is compromised.